 Healthcare represents a range of sub-industries, including offices of physicians, hospitals, home health services, and nursing homes.
-It accounted for 278,000 jobs in the Atlanta region in 2019.
-General and Medical Surgical Hospitals account for almost one third of this industry's employment, representing over 81,000 jobs.
-Offices of Physicians (except Mental Health Specialists) is another major sub-industry, accounting for over 47,000 jobs.
+It accounted for almost 250,000 jobs in the Atlanta region in 2021.
+General and Medical Surgical Hospitals account for almost one third of this industry's employment, representing over 71,000 jobs.
+Offices of Physicians (except Mental Health Specialists) is another major sub-industry, accounting for over 57,000 jobs.
 The tables below represent the top sub-industries within each industry.